ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

    chmod +x 0-kuberay-trn1-llama3-finetune-build-image.sh
    ./0-kuberay-trn1-llama3-finetune-build-image.sh

-4. Enter the zone your cluster is running in, for example: us-east-2
+4. Enter the zone your cluster is running in, for example: us-east-2.

 5. Verify in the AWS console that the Amazon ECR service has the newly created ``kuberay_trn1_llama3.1_pytorch2`` repository.

 6. Update the ECR image ARN in the manifest file used for creating the Ray cluster.

-Replace the <AWS_ACCOUNT_ID> and <REGION> placeholders with actual values in the ``1-llama3-finetune-trn1-create-raycluster.yaml`` file using commands below (to reflect the ECR image ARN created above):
+Replace the <AWS_ACCOUNT_ID> and <REGION> placeholders with actual values in the ``1-llama3-finetune-trn1-create-raycluster.yaml`` file using commands below to reflect the ECR image ARN created above:

 ::